Kerfalla Exumé: Professional career

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

-Exumé was drafted in the eighth round, 70th overall, in the 2019 CFL Draft by the Winnipeg Blue Bombers and was signed on May 15, 2019.
+Exumé was drafted in the eighth round, 70th overall, in the 2019 CFL draft by the Winnipeg Blue Bombers and was signed on May 15, 2019.
+In his professional debut, on June 15, 2019, he recorded five special teams tackles against the BC Lions.
 He played in all 18 regular season games and finished second in the league with 25 special teams tackles made.
 He also played in all three of the Blue Bombers' post-season games and was part of the 107th Grey Cup championship team.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 He became a free agent in 2021.